spitzi01/DIY-Datron-1281-Resistance-Option/README.md

 # DIY-Datron-1281-Resistance-Option
 Add resistance measurement capabilities to your Datron 1281

-I bought a defective Datron 1281.
-Sadly there was no option installed.
-So replicated the current measurement board as closely as I could.
+I also replicated the resistance measurement board as closely as I could.
+This was a lot harder than the current board.
 Most of the parts are still avaiable.
 The CLA3106 ASIC can be replaced with my CPLD replacement.
-The only problems are the JFETs for switching the low current ranges and the shunt resistors.
-The original JFETs were replaced with similar off-the-shelf ones.
-The shunt resistors are the most expensive part of this project, but there is no real other choice than Vishay foil resistors.
-Some resistors are custom ordered from Texas Components.
+For other unavaiable components I tried to find alternatives.
+The precision resistors are the most expensive part of this project, but there is no real other choice than Vishay foil resistors and there are quite a few.
+There are also two resistance standards on this PCB.
+These are importeant for the selftest and the selfcal capability of this meter.
+For this purpose I ordered VHP resistors.
+The resistors for the current ranges are mostly custom ordered from Texas Components.
 The PCB features full mechanical compatibility to the original board and all guard traces.

 ![DIY Resistance Option in Datron 1281](PCB.png)